BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-25-BergenFlam.md

 |Day 6|SJ train Oslo - Stockholm (5 hours)|
 |Day 6|SJ train Stockholm - Uppsala (40 minutes)|

 In hindsight, it would've been good to add one more day to the trip and spend the night in Oslo on Day 6, then go back to Uppsala the day after.
-But unfortunately Johan had to teach so as they say in Japanese, *shou-ga naka-tta* (it couldn't be helped).
+But unfortunately Johan had to teach so as they say in Japanese, *shou=ga naka-tta* (it couldn't be helped).

 We booked the tour through [Norway in a Nutshell](https://www.norwaynutshell.com/original-tour/).
 You could also organise it yourself and that would likely be cheaper, but we've been so busy getting ready for the baby and with our new summer house lately that I decided to just splurge on a shortcut.
 It's a self-guided tour, and the information we got through them was all really good.
 We just organised our own accommodation because the ones they offered did not run cheap.